Hayden94/3DMountainGeneration/README.md

 ## Deployment

-*  Open Terrain_generation.pde into Processing
+*  Open 3DMountainGeneration.pde into Processing

 * Run the sketch by clicking Sketch => Run, or press Ctrl + R